Introduction to the Ames Families.

 The pictures of Ellis and Olive were provided by Helen Wallace of Garden Grove, California.

 The picture of Sarah is from L. Dee Stevenson of Payson, Utah.
 Click here to see the entire picture.
+To read Robert Ames' recollections of San Bernardino, click here.
 To learn more about Mormon history in northwest Missouri, click here.
 To return to the Richardson Family index page, click here.